Ever since visiting Ireland as a child, I've been fascinated by the history, culture and folklore of this island known as the Emerald Isle.

-1: Shamrocks Only Have 3 Leaves
+1. Shamrocks Only Have 3 Leaves

 Lots of people confuse the shamrock with the so-called lucky four-leafed clover.
 These plants are not quite the same thing.
-Although they are both clover, they are different because of the number of leaves and the associated meanings that are given to the plants based on this.
+Although they are both clovers, they are different because of the number of leaves and the associated meanings that are given to the plants based on this.

 Both the shamrock and the four-leafed clover come from the white clover plant.
 This plant normally has only three leaves that come off from each stem.
-Trifolium Repens is the scientific name for this plant and Trifolium means "three leaves."
-The four-leaf version is a rare variation or mutation of this clover and is therefore much harder to find.
+Trifolium Repens is the scientific name for this plant, and Trifolium means "three leaves."
+The four-leaf version is a rare variation or mutation of this clover and is, therefore, much harder to find.
 In fact, there are also five-leaf clovers and more which are also rare.

-This three leaf clover called the shamrock is one of the most widely recognized symbols of Ireland and is often referred to as the unofficial symbol of this country.
+This three-leaf clover called the shamrock is one of the most widely recognized symbols of Ireland and is often referred to as the unofficial symbol of this country.
 The official symbol is actually the Irish harp instead.

 Many people take one glance at the shape and the green color of this plant and then immediately identify it with Ireland.
 The shamrock is referred to as the national plant of this country which lies off the west coast of England.
 It is normally worn with much pride as a symbol on St. Patrick’s Day.
 This occasion falls on March 17th each year.

 The name for the shamrock originates from the age-old Irish word "seamrog."
 This word is translated in some cases to mean "summer plant," which makes sense because white clover is prolific in the summer months.
 You often see bees all over it.
-The name also comes from the Gaelic word to mean "little clover."
+The name also comes from the Gaelic word meaning "little clover."

 When Saint Patrick traveled over to Ireland in the fifth century and began preaching the word of God, there was a small problem.
 Unlike today, Christianity was traditionally spread around by word of mouth.
 Armed with this knowledge, this Saint is said to have used the shamrock and its distinctive three leaves to teach the people all about the Holy Trinity: the Father, the Son, and the Holy Spirit.

 Saint Patrick showed the Irish people that while the parts of the Holy Trinity were each separate entities, they were also all connected together as well.
-It is the same with the shamrock because it has three separate leaves which growing and then branch out from one single stem.
+It is the same with the shamrock because it has three separate leaves which grow and then branch out from one single stem.

 We still do not know for sure whether the connection between this Saint and the way that he is said to have taught with the clover is actually true.
 However, it is certainly a good story nonetheless.
 It does make sense that a three-leaf clover is a symbol of the Holy Trinity.

-Eventually this plant came to be regarded as something holy.
+Eventually, this plant came to be regarded as something holy.
 It came to represent the teaching of the man turned Saint who had come to preach the word of God to all people.
 It is widely believed that Saint Patrick also suggested that the shamrock would offer a bit of luck.

-For these reasons and also the religious connotations too, the symbol and motif of this wonderful plant is often displayed proudly in Irish parades and celebrations.
+For these reasons and also the religious connotations too, the symbol of this wonderful plant is often displayed proudly in Irish parades and celebrations.
 It is a plant and a symbol that is well loved by the people of this charming country.

-The meaning of symbols can often change throughout history and sometimes rather dramatically too.
-In the early 1900’s, the shamrock became a symbol of rebellion of the Irish people against the English.
+The meaning of symbols can often change throughout history, and sometimes rather dramatically too.
+In the early 1900s, the shamrock became a symbol of rebellion of the Irish people against the English.
 As a symbol of rebellion, openly displaying this three-leaf clover was made illegal and punishable by death.

-7: Why Shamrocks Were Important to Ancient Druids
+7. Shamrocks Were Important to Ancient Druids

 This plant isn’t just connected with Irish Christianity either.
 Druids are said to have thought that this three-leafed clover was actually a lucky charm to ward off any evil spirits.
-They also thought it was holy because the three leaves form what is called a triad which was important to their beliefs.
+They also thought it was holy because the three leaves form what is called a triad, which was important to their beliefs.